nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. User requests to list debtors as per <ins>UC08: List persons with debts</ins>
 1. User requests to clear the debts of a specific debtor in the list
-1. PayMeLah displays the debts are cleared from the person
+1. PayMeLah displays that the debts are cleared from the person

 **Extensions**